 Come explore the North Thompson Valley during the hot, sunny days of summer.

 Soar by helicopter above Mount Robson, the highest peak in the Canadian Rockies, and land near Berg Lake.
-Search for bears, moose and eagles on a high-speed River Safari.
-Get back in the saddle, or take in a time-honoured family tradition at the North Thompson Fall Fair and Rodeo.
+Search for birds, bear, and other wildlife.
+Get back in the saddle or take in a time-honoured family tradition at the North Thompson Fall Fair and Rodeo.
 There’s no need to stop exploring, all you need is time.

 Hike the Valley